digipres/workbench/src/workshops/ipres-in-context.md

 - If you find something interesting, use the _iPRES 2024_ commenting system to add a note linking to the related paper(s) and describing how they are connected.
   - Please don't just put a link in with no explanation.
   - If you have some personal connection to the linked work, please make that clear!
+  - Maybe try looking for other papers by the authors, or variations on the keywords.
+  - Take your marker out of the Google Sheet when you move on.
 - If you have any difficulties, let us know!
 - If you have any feedback, let us know!
 The [Feedback section](#feedback) below provides some more detail on feedback we'd like and a way to pass feedback to us anonymously if you prefer.